Adri6336/gpt-voice-conversation-chatbot/README.md

 # Using GPT-VCC

-To use this chatbpt, enter the following command once you've navigated to the bot's folder (replacing \<key\> with your api key):
+To use this chatbot, enter the following command once you've navigated to the bot's folder (replacing \<key\> with your api key):

     python main.py <key>